-Most people in my position would be content at just being able to ride, but for me it’s not enough, I miss the electrifying buzz and nervous energy of a competition arena.
+Most people in my position would be content at just being able to ride, but for me it wasn’t enough, I missed the electrifying buzz and nervous energy of a competition arena.

-Follow me as I enter the world of Para Dressage and aim for selection to represent my country at national and international level.
+Follow me as I go for gold and aim for selection to represent my country at a Paralympic games.